AdobeDocs/learning-manager.en/help/migrated/adobe-learning-manager-integration-aem.md

    1. Get Access Token: Enter the client ID and secret from the previous section.
 Also enter the Refresh token that you got from the previous step.
 Click Submit.
    1. Get Access Token Details: Enter the access token that you got from the previous step.
 Click Submit.

 1. You can get the details from the JSON response that follows.
 The response consists of the access token, refresh token, user role, account id, user id, and the time to expire.
-Note the refresh token, as you will reuse that.&nbsp;
+Note the refresh token, as you will reuse that.

 ## Configure ALM account in AEM

 1. Launch your AEM instance.
-1. Click Settings > Cloud Services.&nbsp;
+1. Click Settings > Cloud Services.

 1. Click Adobe Learning Manager Configuration.